 If you can’t see the app in the App Store or Google Play, this means that your phone model does not support this application.

 To sign up for the Alert program, you need an iPhone or Android smartphone.
 The app works with iPhones running iOS 8 and higher, and Google phones running Android 4.4 and higher.

-The Alert program is free and includes a free detector for each insured property.
+The Alert program is free and includes a free detector for each insured location.
 Additional detectors cost $36 each (plus shipping fees) and can be purchased directly from the app.

 The Alert program is a prevention program that can help you limit damage caused by water and freezing.
 There is no discount associated with this program, but Alert provides peace of mind by giving you the ability to act quickly.

 The Alert program offers a range of benefits:

 - It includes one free detector and the opportunity to buy additional detectors at a lower price

 - It sends a real-time alert to your smartphone, so you can limit the damage caused by leaks and freezing

 - It gives you peace of mind when you’re not at home

 You do not need to sign up for both Alert and Ajusto programs if you do not want to.
 The Alert program is a home insurance program and is not related to the Ajusto program.
 However, both programs are accessible through the same app.